Beach, Family, Malaysia, Singapore Weekends

 When I went in February 2023, these are the schedule:

 This gives you an idea of the route and timing.
-I have to warn you that we did have to wait for the shuttle one night when we wanted to go to another resort.
+I have to warn you that we did have to wait quite awhile for the shuttle one night when we wanted to go to another resort.
 They were 20 minutes late.
 The schedule might be updated periodically, so be sure to double check when you’re there.

 2. Walking on the beach

 If your goal is to get from resort to resort (except The Sireya), you might be able to just walk on the beach.
+The beach is all connected without any obstacle.

 What to do in Desaru Coast